RobTillaart/DS1804/README.md

 ### Power up / down

 (from datasheet)
 On power-up, wiper position will be loaded within a maximum time period of 500µs once the power-supply is stable.
 Additionally, the three-terminal interface port will be active after 50 ms.

-On power-down, the wiper position register data will be lost.
+On power-down, the wiper position register data will be **lost**.
 On the next device power-up, the value of
 EEPROM memory will be loaded into the wiper position register.

 There is no defined factory default, expect the value to be random.

 ### Related